 You can see the swimming pools scattered through the blocks—bright blue dots like pills someone dropped from a great height.
 Each one a small rebellion against the desert, a daily act of defiance that says we will have water where water should not be, we will have paradise in a place that kills everything green.

-The rooftops tell stories in different shades of weathered gray and sun-bleached white.
-Some have gardens that show up as small green smudges, desperate patches where someone still believes in growing things.
-Others are just flat expanses baking under that merciless sky, collecting heat like grudges.
+Rooftops tell stories in different shades of weathered gray and sun-bleached white.
+Some have gardens, small green smudges, as if there might still be hope in growing things.
+Others are flat expanses baking under the merciless sky, collecting heat like grudges.

-From up here you can't see the people walking their small territories, can't hear the mariachi bleeding from open windows or smell the exhaust mixing with jasmine and desperation.
-Just the geometry of it all.
-The way human need arranges itself in straight lines and right angles, as if order could make sense of why anyone would build a city where the earth cracks and the mountains catch fire and the ocean feels like a rumor most days.
+The geometry of it all.
+Human need arranges itself in straight lines and right angles, as if order could make sense of why anyone would build a city where the earth cracks, mountains catch fire and the ocean is a rumor most days.